codefellows/seattle-ops-301n3/class-01/README.md

 #### Execute

+- Deploy a Kali Linux VM
 - Capture network traffic using Wireshark
 - Analyze network traffic and identify protocols of packets
 - Analyze a packet and identify its components
 - Export network traffic as a PCAP file

+## Notes

+1. What are the different parts that make up a TCP packet?

+1. What happens during the TCP Handshake?

+1. What is an HTTP request?

+1. What is an HTTP response?

+1. What components make up the HTTP header?

+1. What is so special about the CERN website?

 ## Helpful Resources